snobalfyte/SlowLoris/README.md

 ## Preventing Attacks

 Apache, and other thread-based web servers, are by their very nature vulnerable to Slowloris attacks.
 Event-based servers like the popular Nginx and lighttpd do not suffer from the same limitation and are not vulnerable to this kind of DoS attack.
-There are techniques and mods that can be used to configure an Apache server to be made less-vulnerable to slowloris.
+There are techniques and mods that can be used to configure an Apache server to be made less-vulnerable to Slowloris.
 If you are currently running an Apache server, see the defense links in the [_resources_ section](#resources) below for several tutorials to protecting your server against Slowloris attacks.

 ## Going Further

 Over the course of learning about Slowloris I came across a [node.js implementation](https://github.com/timseverien/slowloris-dos) that got me thinking: Could Slowloris be written to work in the browser using XMLHTTPRequests?
 And if so, what a nefarious distributed attack!
-Consider if someone hosted minified/obfiscated Slowloris JavaScript code that ran silently in your browser whenever you visited their website (or better yet, a website that they infected to serve their malicious `.js` code).
+Consider if someone hosted minified/obfuscated Slowloris JavaScript code that ran silently in your browser whenever you visited their website (or better yet, a website that they infected to serve their malicious `.js` code).
 If such a site received heavy traffic, potentially thousands of clients could be connected at once, all DDoSing targets without their operator's knowledge (and without having infected their machines with a downloadable virus).
 Think browser as botnet.

 I haven't had a chance to test this theory yet but I hope to soon.
 If anyone else is interested in working on this, drop me a line.